natasha-dudek/biology-AI-reading-group/index.md

 ### When and how we meet

-During Summer 2020 we will be meeting once every two weeks on Tuesdays from 2-3pm via Zoom calls. **Meetings will start at exactly 2pm (not 2:05)** so please be respectful to the speaker and arrive a couple of minutes early, just as you would for an in-person presentation.
+During Summer 2020 we will be meeting once every two weeks on Tuesdays from 2-3pm via Zoom calls.

+Please be respectful to the speaker and arrive a couple of minutes early, just as you would for an in-person presentation. **Meetings will start at exactly 2pm (not 2:05)**

 For specific dates please refer to the schedule.

 ### To stay up to date on the latest news